LazChu/LazChu/README.md

 - 👋 Hi, I’m @LazChu
 - 👀 I’m interested in ...
 Software Testing, Photography, Games
 - 🌱 I’m currently learning ...
 SoftUni QA Automation
-- 💞️ I’m looking to find a job in the IT sphere and my main interest QA.
+- 💞️ I’m looking to find a job in the IT sphere and my main interest is Quality Assurance.
 - 📫 How to reach me ...
 Lakata@gmail.com
 - Facebook - https://www.facebook.com/lazar.l.hristov/
 - LinkedIn - https://www.linkedin.com/in/lazarin-hristov-b62663114/